kellan/laughingmeme/_posts/2009-03-04-is-a-firehose-of-snowflakes-a-noreaster.md

     - xmpp
 ---

 I tried explaining the title of this blog post to Jasmine this morning.
 Suffice to say my explanation needed a bit of practice.
 And more than 140 characters.
 Or it might just be I’m a bit stir crazy from Winter returning with a vengeance in these here parts.
-But I wanted to call out a couple of points that might have gotten overshadowed in the good Reverend’s \[recent post on the Flickr Panda APIs\](http://code.flickr.com/blog/2009/03/03/panda-tuesday-the-history-of-the-panda-new-apis-explore-and-you/).
+But I wanted to call out a couple of points that might have gotten overshadowed in the good Reverend’s [recent post on the Flickr Panda APIs](http://code.flickr.com/blog/2009/03/03/panda-tuesday-the-history-of-the-panda-new-apis-explore-and-you/).

 ### NewsWire API